danielvartan/rutils/README.md

 MIT](https://img.shields.io/badge/license-MIT-green)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-`gutils` is an R package to store and organize utility functions created by the GIPSO developer team.
+`gutils` is an R package to store and to organize utility functions created by the GIPSO developer team.

-Please note that some utils functions are not documented.
+Please note that some utility functions are not documented.
 Access the source code to see them all.

 See also other utility or extension packages created by the GIPSO